Itchen Ferry (village)

-Itchen Ferry village was a small hamlet on the East bank of the River Itchen in Hampshire.
+Itchen Ferry was a small hamlet on the east bank of the River Itchen in Hampshire.
 The village took its name from the small fishing boats that were also used to ferry foot passengers across the river.

+Location

 An Ordnance Survey map of 1911 (NC/03/17894) shows the village to be situated in the area roughly bounded by Sea Road, Oakbank Road, the River Itchen and the railway line in modern Woolston, but also extending along Sea Road towards Peartree Green on the other side of the railway, which cut the village in half in 1866.
 Neighbouring streets on that same map, Defender Road, Britannia Road and Shamrock Road have a more structured layout and are clearly part of the Victorian enlargement of Woolston.
 The same map clearly shows the housing in Itchen Ferry village to have a more random layout.
 An even older map, of 1842 pins Itchen Ferry village more tightly to the area between Sea Road and Vicarage Road.

+History

 Itchen ferrymen were granted permission to ferry passengers and goods across the River Itchen by the lords of the manors of Woolston and Southampton.
 Lords of the manor of Woolston were paid in cash.
 Lords of the manor of Southampton received free passage.

 The village lost a large part of its livelihood when the Floating Bridge was introduced in 1836, but continued to operate a night service until the late 19th century.
 The inhabitants always remained fishermen and seafarers.